 Join your local Spanish conversation club or find a language exchange partner (local or online).

-Getting into the habit of having this weekly conversation exposure incorporates Spanish into your regular life and allows you to form a solid base of conversational Spanish.
-Thanks to applications such as Skype and online language exchange networks, finding native conversation buddies is a breeze nowadays.
+It also incorporates Spanish into your regular life and allows you to form a solid base of conversational Spanish.

 - Global Spanish Language Meetups (find a local Spanish group)